 The supervisor must observe the applicant engaging in behavior analytic activities in the natural environment at least once every two weeks.
 The supervisor must provide specific feedback to applicants on their performance.
 During the initial half of the total experience hours, observation should concentrate on applicant-client interactions.
-This observation may be conducted via web-cameras, videotape, videoconferencing, or similar means in lieu of the supervisor being physically present.
-Supervision may be conducted in small groups of 10 or fewer participants for no more than half of the total supervisory period must consist of direct one-to-one contact.
+This observation may be conducted via webcameras, videotape, videoconferencing, or similar means in lieu of the supervisor being physically present.
+Supervision may be conducted in small groups of 10 or fewer participants for no more than half of the total supervised hours in each supervisory period.
+The remainder of the total supervision hours in each supervisory period must consist of direct one-to-one contact.
 Supervision hours may be counted toward the total number of experience hours required.